Kwwwww74/Hidden-in-the-Noise/README.md

 <p align="center">

-> **Hidden in the Noise (HIN)**, a backdoor framework that uses subtle acoustic patterns as triggers to compromise safety-aligned Audio LLMs while keeping their behavior on clean inputs unchanged.
-And **AudioSafe**, a benchmark of harmful audio queries across nine risk categories, and show that several audio-feature triggers can achieve over 90% attack success with very small poisoning ratios, whereas simple volume changes are largely revealing a dangerous and previously underexplored vulnerability in Audio LLM safety.
+> **Hidden in the Noise (HIN)**, a backdoor framework that uses subtle acoustic patterns as triggers to compromise Audio LLMs.
+And **AudioSafe**, a benchmark of harmful audio queries across nine risk categories.

 ## 💥 News